 Is the stain still not budging?
 Some suggest a white shaving foam, although you would want to be very frugal with the amount you apply at first, increasing it slowly if you want a bigger effect.
 Then, simply blot with a damp cloth again and repeat.
 The next item to try is baking soda.
 This is a great Eco-friendly approach for those that do not want to introduce harsh chemicals into their carpet, or simply want to use something cheap that is lying around the house.
 Lemon juice mixed with warm water is another great one to try, but just make sure that every last drop is sponged out, otherwise you are left with a sticky patch which will bleach if exposed to sunlight.
 Whichever method or combination of methods you go with, remember to do a thorough job sponging out the solution, and then once done, dab the area with a clean cloth with cold water to set it, and vacuum to ensure complete dryness.

-Of course, by far the most reliable and thorough way of removing stains is to pay for professional carpet cleaning.
+Of course, by far the most reliable and thorough way of removing stains is to pay for carpet cleaning professional Adelaide.
 The results make home remedies look amateur and they keep your whole carpet in better condition as well as just removing the spot stain.
 It is relatively cost effective if you get several rooms done at once, and means that you don’t have to do the hard work yourself.
 Plus, there is the added peace of mind that if for some reasons your carpet is damaged in the cleaning process, you are not to blame and the onus of repair falls on the professional.

 If the place is a rental, then using a professional is highly recommended.
 Home remedies can and do go wrong, and stains or cleaning troubles could cause you to lose your bond.
 From this point of view, the expense of a steam clean is easily justified.
 Visit Master Class Carpet Cleaning for more information on Exceptional Carpet Cleaning Techniques in Adelaide.